Travel Guide to the Fushimi Inari Shrine

 - Fushimi Inari Taisha Shrine has 1000 gates (torii) and 12000 steps.

 How to get to Fushimi Inari Shrine (from Tokyo and Kyoto)

-If you are in Tokyo, there are several options of traveling to Fushimi Inari Shrine.
+If you are in Tokyo, there are several options for traveling to Fushimi Inari Shrine.
 You can either use a bus, train, plane, or drive (taxi).
 If you don’t have a car, the best way to get to Fushimi Inari Shrine is by train, which takes about 2 hours and 40 minutes.
-This will cost you around $100 to $140 depending on the railway company you use.
+This will cost you around $100 to $140, depending on the railway company you use.

 To get to Fushimi Inari Shrine from Tokyo, the fastest way is by train.
-But the cheapest way is by bus which will cost around $45, but it is the longest method of all, taking 8 odd hours and 14 minutes.
+But the cheapest way is by bus, which will cost around $45, but it is the longest method of all, taking 8 odd hours and 14 minutes.
 There are direct bus services from Tokyo to Kyoto, and you can catch them at Station Yaesu Exit in Tokyo and arrive at Fukakusa in Kyoto.
-The buses operated by JR Bus Kanto, Willer Travel, and Honshi Bus ply this route five times a day every day.
+The buses operated by JR Bus Kanto, Willer Travel, and Honshi Bus ply this route five times every day.

 There is no direct train between Tokyo and Fushimi Inari-Taisha, rather the available train services involve transfers.
 Train operators include Japan Railways Shinkansen and Narita Express (N’EX).

 Tokyo’s distance to Fushimi Inari Taisha Shrine is about 370 kilometers by air, while the road distance is around 460 kilometers.

 You can also travel from Tokyo to Kyoto by car via the Meishin and Tomei Expressways, which will take about 5 to 6 hours provided there are no breaks or traffic jams.